 In addition to technical expertise, engineers are increasingly expected to possess strong communication, teamwork, and leadership skills.
 Collaboration across disciplines and cultural boundaries has become essential for successful engineering projects (Deloitte, 2022).
 The ability to work effectively in diverse teams and navigate intercultural contexts has become crucial for engineers (Handford, Van Maele, Matous & Maemura, 2019).
 It means that as engineering is becoming a multidisciplinary and multicultural profession it will require skills that can afford individuals to communicate effectively and positively.
 In this case, a new generation of engineers needs to be tolerant, they need to be able to manage stress, manage conflicts, learn from others, and have an understanding of the common purpose.
 They must navigate cultural differences, understand local contexts, and ensure that their projects are inclusive, equitable, and respectful.
-They must navigate cultural differences, understand local contexts, and ensure that their projects are inclusive, engineers can contribute to the goals of reduced inequalities, responsible consumption and production, and sustainable cities and communities (Handford, Van Maele, Matous & Maemura, 2019).
+By embracing cultural competence, engineers can contribute to the goals of reduced inequalities, responsible consumption and production, and sustainable cities and communities (Handford, Van Maele, Matous & Maemura, 2019).